Michigan Swine ISO

 This has become a national concern and people are Taking Action.
 The ISO is a blatant attempt to take away property rights, freedom of food choice and market share through the force of law.

 Michigan Governor Rick Snyder has the power to rescind the order.
-Use the Online Petition - Send FAX to Gov. Snyder to Rescind swine ISO
+Use the Online Petition to send a FAX to Gov. Snyder to Rescind swine ISO

 Primary Talking Points: